dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/functions-and-graphs/2-graph.md

 Graphs are a convenient way of visualising functions.
 In this lesson, we will:

 - Revise the definition of the graph of a function.
-- Draw the graph of a function when its domain is given.
+- Draw the graph of a linear function when its domain is given.
 - Evaluate the minimum and maximum values of a function.